-- O.DELETION This security objective specifies that applet deletion must be secure.
+- O.DELETION This security objective specifies that applet and CAP file deletion must be secure.
 The non-introduction of security holes is ensured by the ADEL access control policy (FDP_ACC.2/ADEL, FDP_ACF.1/ADEL).
-The integrity and confidentiality of data that does not belong to the deleted applet is a by-product of this policy as well.
+The integrity and confidentiality of data that does not belong to the deleted applet or CAP file is a by-product of this policy as well.
 Non-accessibility of deleted data is met by FDP_RIP.1/ADEL and the TSFs are protected against possible failures of the deletion procedures (FPT_FLS.1/ADEL, FPT_RCV.3/Installer).
-The security functional requirements of the class FMT (FMT_MSA.1/ADEL, FMT_MSA.3/ADEL, FMT_SMR.1/ADEL) included in the group ADELG also contribute to meet this objective. - O.INSTALL This security objective specifies that installation of applets must be secure.
-The TSFs are protected against possible failures of the installer (FPT_FLS.1/Installer, FPT_RCV.3/Installer).
+The security functional requirements of the class FMT (FMT_MSA.1/ADEL, FMT_MSA.3/ADEL, FMT_SMR.1/ADEL) included in the group ADELG also contribute to meet this objective. - O.LOAD This security objective specifies that the loading of a CAP file into the card must be secure.
+Evidence of the origin of the CAP file is enforced (FCO_NRO.2/CM) and the integrity of the corresponding data is under the control of the CAP FILE LOADING information flow policy (FDP_IFC.2/CM, FDP_IFF.1/CM) and FDP_UIT.1/CM.
+Appropriate identification (FIA_UID.1/CM) and transmission mechanisms are also enforced (FTP_ITC.1/CM).